SingaporeMotherhood | Parenting

 There is no timeline for grieving and recovery.
 Be patient and give yourself the time you need.
 Experts say that it takes many years for a bereaved parent to work through the process.
 It can thus be very damaging to feel that you should have gotten over your grief just because a certain amount of time has passed.

-Different circumstances and complications leading to the loss of each child also mean that getting over the loss is never straightforward – there is no comparison to the level of pain or the amount of time it should take to recover.
+Different circumstances and complications leading to the loss of each child also mean that getting over the loss is never straightforward.
+In other words, there is no comparison to the level of pain or the amount of time it should take to recover.

 However, it is equally important to pace yourself.
 If you don’t feel that you are strong enough to pack away your child’s belongings, wait.
 Some parents find that doing this helps them get closure.
 Others may decide to leave their child’s room intact.
 Remember that you can revisit these issues later, even years later, when you are ready.